Uninsured Motorists in Texas

 Uninsured and underinsured drivers often have very few financial assets, so obtaining rightful compensation can be more difficult than other car accident cases.

-With nearly 40 years of combined legal experience, Houston personal injury attorneys Neal Davis and Jed Silverman know how to get results in accident cases across Texas and will work tirelessly to pursue the best possible outcome in your car crash claim.
+With 20 years of legal experience, Houston personal injury attorney Neal Davis knows how to get results in accident cases across Texas and will work tirelessly to pursue the best possible outcome in your car crash claim.
 Through aggressive representation and tactful negotiation, we will explore all of your options when it comes to obtaining compensation for an accident caused by an uninsured or underinsured driver.
 Contact us to schedule a free consultation and let us start working on your case today.